rexdf/CommandTrayHost/README.md

 # Usage

 configure file name is `config.json`, in the same folder as CommandTrayHost.exe.
+Encoding is `utf-8`.

 example configure